beamX/control-node/README.md

 ...
 ```

-## Limiation
+## Lamination

-- Only shortnames for nodes are allowed
+- Only short names for nodes are allowed
 - Instances of same release (deployed to different) should have different
   hostname i.e. for eg. if node 1 has node name `service_app@host1` then another
   node of `service_app` should have a different node name.
-- SSH client cannot read new format of RSA keys, should be convered to PEM format
+- SSH client cannot read new format of RSA keys, should be covered to PEM format